RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

     Don't write *many labs will use it*, we need factual usefulness info.
   * How have you tried to install it yourself, and what were **exact commands** and **exact errors**.
   * URL for download/install instructions.
-  * If applicable, any special configuration options/capabilities that should be enabled (or disabled).
+  * Any special configuration options/capabilities that should be enabled (or disabled).
   * A brief statement about a "test" input and expected output so that we can do an initial validation.